-Data fetched from, and sent to, Oracle Database will be mapped between the database character set and the "Oracle client" character set of the Oracle client libraries used by cx_Oracle.
+Data fetched from, and sent to, Oracle Database will be mapped between the database character set and the "Oracle client" character set of the Oracle Client libraries used by cx_Oracle.
 If data cannot be correctly mapped between client and server character sets, then it may be corrupted or queries may fail with "codec can't decode byte".
-Most applications will need to specify the client character set.